First Aid Kit for Dogs

 • Allergic Response:

-• Purification Essential Oil on an insect bite.
+• Purifying Essential Oil on an insect bite w/ lemongrass.

 • Apis: Homeopathic Remedy